Contents

-The state of the art, in four sentences
+Where the field is, in four sentences

-Where we were eighteen months ago
+Where we were 18 months ago

 Three things.

-The architecture of modern multi-model review
+The architecture

 The shape converging across tools is hub-and-spoke with anonymized synthesis.
 It looks like this.

-Several spoke providers — typically three or four from different labs — receive the code under review in parallel.
+Several spoke providers — typically three or four from different labs — receive the code in parallel.
 Each produces a structured set of findings in the first round.
 The moderator (usually the largest-context, best-reasoning model on the panel) reads the anonymized findings and writes a round-one synthesis, flagging points of agreement and disagreement.
-The spokes then get the anonymized synthesis and are asked to respond by title to each prior finding: agree, challenge, or revise.
+The spokes then get the anonymized synthesis and are asked to respond by title to each prior finding — agree, challenge, or revise.
 The cycle runs up to a configured cap with an adaptive early break when the set of active findings stops changing.

 Two design choices do a lot of the work.
 First, anonymization: before the final synthesis, provider identities are stripped so the judge weighs arguments rather than brand reputation.
-This reduces the bias that would otherwise flow from "well, Anthropic said it, so…" Second, per-provider weighting: users can set each provider's influence from 0.0 to 3.0, which amplifies a provider with a known strength (Grok on security; Gemini on multi-file context) or damps one whose output is noisy on a particular task class.
+This cuts the bias that would otherwise flow from "well, Anthropic said it, so…" Second, per-provider weighting: you can set each provider's influence from 0.0 to 3.0, which amplifies a provider with a known strength (Grok on security; Gemini on multi-file context) or damps one whose output is noisy on a particular task class.

 Four approaches compared

-Approach Mechanism Strengths Weaknesses
+| Approach | Mechanism | Strengths | Weaknesses |

-Single-model review One LLM reads the diff and returns findings.
-No cross-check.
-Fastest.
+| Single-model review | One LLM reads the diff and returns findings.
+No cross-check. | Fastest.
 Cheapest.
-Simplest integration.
-Inherits the writing model's blind spots.
+Simplest integration. | Inherits the writing model's blind spots.
 No mechanism for disagreement.
-Confidence does not track correctness.
+Confidence does not track correctness. |

-Single-model self-reflection Same model re-reads its own review and "double-checks."
-Feels rigorous.
+| Single-model self-reflection | Same model re-reads its own review and "double-checks." | Feels rigorous.
 Cheap.
-No new integration.
-Degeneration of Thought: self-reflection increases confidence without increasing correctness.
-Same blind spots, louder.
+No new integration. | Degeneration of Thought: self-reflection increases confidence without increasing correctness.
+Same blind spots, louder. |

-Parallel polling + majority vote Several models review in parallel.
-A threshold vote produces the verdict.
-Genuine error diversity.
+| Parallel polling + majority vote | Several models review in parallel.
+A threshold vote produces the verdict. | Real error diversity.
 Easy to explain.
-Trivial to parallelize.
-Buries well-reasoned minority findings.
-Treats all models as equally reliable on all topics.
-No room for argument.
+Trivial to parallelize. | Buries well-reasoned minority findings.
+Treats every model as equally reliable on every topic.
+No room for argument. |

-Structured debate with judge Spokes produce findings; respond to each other by title across rounds; judge synthesizes anonymized output.
-Preserves minority positions when argued well.
+| Structured debate with judge | Spokes produce findings; respond to each other by title across rounds; judge synthesizes anonymized output. | Preserves minority positions when argued well.
 Judge reads reasoning, not tally.
-Convergence is observable.
-More latency and cost than polling.
+Convergence is observable. | More latency and cost than polling.
 Judge bias is real.
-Convergence detection is imperfect.
+Convergence detection is imperfect. |

-The four levers you tune
+The four tuning levers

 1. Panel composition